“The time to relax is when you don’t have time for it.”

 17. Keep a very simple workspace.

 Mine is for example a simple and small black desk with my laptop on it.
 A few flowers.
 And a glass of water.
-This simplicity makes it easier for me to focus on what truly matters in a relaxed and undistracted way.
+This simplicity makes it easier for me to focus on what truly matters as I work on my website and small business in a relaxed and undistracted way.

 18. Build a zone of few distractions for your work hours.